vincepandolfo/powerarrow/README.rst

 :Original Author: https://github.com/romockee/powerarrow

+!!
+Currently working on the Powerarrow Dark, screen shot is at the bottom.
+Hopefully it will be done soon!!

 This is my fork of Romockee's Powerarrow theme, implemented for Awesome-WM 3.5
 This project is now in a stage where